KHEngineering/RoboRio/faq/pdp.md

 ##Specs
 12V Battery input (M6x1 Threaded Terminals)
 8 - 12V 40A Unregulated Breaker Channels (accept up to XX awg wire)
-8 - 12V 30A Unregulated Breaker Channels (accept up to XX awg wire
+8 - 12V 30A Unregulated Breaker Channels (accept up to XX awg wire)

-3 Dedicated 12V Unregulated Channels for VRM, PCM, and RoboRio
+3 Dedicated 12V Unregulated Channels for VRM, PCM, and roboRIO

-   - RoboRio on Dedicated 15A ATX Fuse
+   - roboRIO on Dedicated 15A ATX Fuse
    - VRM and PCM on Shared 20A ATX Fuse